yushiangfu/study-notes/01-process.md

 Before we start introducing the scheduler, let's clarify the below terms.
 - Process: refers to userspace utilities or applications, and it consists of at least one thread.
-- Thread: the fundamental execution unit within a process.
+- Thread: the fundamental execution unit within the process.
 - Kthread: kernel thread, and there's no process concept in kernel space.

 Kernel refers to each thread or kthread as a task, and the process is just a collection of them or formally called 'thread group.'
-With that many processor cores, multiple tasks can physically run simultaneously to boost performance and throughput.
+Multiple tasks can physically run simultaneously to boost performance and throughput with that many processor cores.
 The scheduler has a few scheduling classes to satisfy all kinds of task entities, and each entity runs with a priority.
 Please note the scheduler itself is not a process or thread but a mechanism with its implementation spread across the kernel flow.